Knowledge Base

 1. Know Your People

-A knowledge base management system is the people who use it.
-So, the best way to choose functions is to look at how information sharing is currently happening in the organization.
-Then, look at what changes you want to make and how knowledge management tools can help achieve the goal.
+A knowledge management system is the people who use it.
+The best way to choose it is to look at how information sharing is currently happening in the organization.

 2. Embrace New Technologies

 Absolutely no business starts from scratch without minimum software technologies in the 21st century.
-Leveraging the latest technologies enhances efficiency through automation and ensures adaptability to evolving organizational needs.

 3. Foster a Knowledge-sharing Culture